-This Evaluation Criteria provides requirements for the evaluation of fiber reinforced polymers to supplement the requirements provided in the IBC, the IRC, the CBC, or other associated standards for these products
+This Evaluation Criteria provides requirements for the evaluation of fiber reinforced polymers to supplement the requirements provided in the IBC, the IRC, the CBC, or other associated standards for these products.
+The reason this criteria was developed is to provide guidelines for diaphragm strengthening using FRP since the IBC, IRC, and CBC do not provide requirements for testing and determining the structural capacities, reliability, and serviceability of these products for this purpose.

+This criteria may be used by design professionals to design diaphragm strengthening using FRP that complies with the prequalification testing requirements of Section 4.0.
+In order to demonstrate compliance with Section 4.0, a manufacturer shall acquire an evaluation report for the FRP product in accordance with Section 7.0.

-Scope: The scope of this criteria is for using externally bonded fiber reinforced polymers to strengthen reinforced concrete diaphragms under seismic loading.
-This criteria is applicable to wet layup systems composed of high-strength fiber reinforced sheets, or fabrics, combined with a polymer resin.
+Scope: The scope of this criteria is for using externally bonded fiber reinforced polymers (FRP) to strengthen reinforced concrete diaphragms resisting seismic motions and loadings.
+This criteria is applicable to wet layup FRP systems composed of high-strength fiber reinforced sheets, or fabrics, combined with a polymer resin.
 This criteria does not include prefabricated systems such as FRP plates, rods or near surface mounted systems.
-Other design requirements for strengthening concrete with FRP shall be in accordance with the IBC, ACI 318, and AC125.
+Other design requirements for strengthening concrete with FRP shall be in accordance with the IBC, ACI 318, ACI 440.2R, and AC125.

 The criteria provides guidelines to calculate, test and evaluate diaphragm shear, chord and collector enhancement using externally bonded FRP.
-This criteria shall apply to the following diaphragm systems:
+This criteria shall apply to the following diaphragm systems with existing conventional or prestressed (post-tensioned) reinforcement:

 Monolithic cast-in-place concrete diaphragms.